 Results 1–10 of 15 for "Fact Sheet"X related to "How might psychologists commemorate..."
-Refine Your Search Refine Your Search TopicChildren (4)Socioeconomic status (3)Teens (3)Law & psychology (2)Natural disasters (2) 10 more... [+] Anxiety (1)Education (1)Human rights (1)Lesbian, gay, bisexual, transgender (1)Race (1)Safety & design (1)Sexuality (1)Stress (1)Trauma (1)Women & men (1)Hide detailsDocument TypeFact SheetXYear2012 (1) Results 1–10 of 15 Previous 1 2 Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: 1.FAQ for APA Response to International DisastersInformation about APA's response to international disasters, including web-based psychological resources, aiding the United Nations, fielding media inquiries, and donating to the American Red Cross.Fact Sheet 2.Disaster Response Network Fact SheetAPA’s Disaster Response Network is a network of psychologists with training in disaster response who offer volunteer assistance to relief workers, victims, and victim’s families after manmade or natural disasters.Fact Sheet 3.The Lifespan Respite Care Act (P.L.
-109-442)Respite provides temporary relief for family caregivers from the ongoing responsibility of caring for an individual with special needs, or at risk of abuse or neglect.
-Caregivers who receive respite report improved physical and emotional health.Fact Sheet 4.Ethnic and Racial Minorities & Socioeconomic StatusCommunities are often segregated by SES, race and ethnicity and they share characteristics of developing nations: low economic development, poor health conditions and low levels of educational attainment.Fact Sheet 5.Ergonomics: The Science For Better Living and WorkingHow psychology improves the design of things that people use and the ways in which they work.Fact Sheet 6.Answers to Your Questions For a Better Understanding of Sexual Orientation and HomosexualityThis pamphlet is designed to provide accurate information for those who want to better understand sexual orientation and the impact of prejudice and discrimination on those who identify as lesbian, gay or bisexual.
-The brochure is also available in Russian and Spanish.Fact Sheet 7.Women & Socioeconomic StatusLow SES among women and its correlates, such as poverty, lower education, and poor health for children and families, ultimately affect our society as a whole.Fact Sheet 8.Answers to Your Questions About Panic DisorderPanic disorder is a highly treatable condition that, once treated, does not lead to any permanent complications.
-The quality of economic, personal and health aspects of life can be severely impacted without treatment.Fact Sheet 9.Congress Should Pass the Brown and Schakowsky Bill To Include Psychologists in Medicare's "Physician" Definition2014 State Leadership fact sheet: Unnecessary physician supervision requirements in the Medicare program are hampering psychologists from providing to Medicare patients their full range of services within state licensure.Fact Sheet 10.Work, Stress and Health & Socioeconomic StatusStress can affect psychological well-being.
-Work stress research has examined the psychological demands of a work load, workers’ perceived sense of control over their performance, safety stressors, work organization, and work atmosphere.Fact Sheet Previous 1 2 Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: ADVERTISEMENT Results 1–10 of 15 for "Fact Sheet"X related to "How might psychologists commemorate..."
+Refine Your Search Refine Your Search TopicChildren (4)Teens (3)Lesbian, gay, bisexual, transgender (2)Natural disasters (2)Socioeconomic status (2) 11 more... [+] Aging (1)Anxiety (1)Death & dying (1)Education (1)Human rights (1)Law & psychology (1)Pain (1)Race (1)Safety & design (1)Stress (1)Trauma (1)Hide detailsDocument TypeFact SheetXYear2012 (1)2011 (1)Author/ContributorAd Hoc Committee on End-of-Life Issues (1)Valente, Sharon (1) Results 1–10 of 15 Previous 1 2 Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: 1.FAQ for APA Response to International DisastersInformation about APA's response to international disasters, including web-based psychological resources, aiding the United Nations, fielding media inquiries, and donating to the American Red Cross.Fact Sheet 2.Disaster Response Network Fact SheetAPA’s Disaster Response Network is a network of psychologists with training in disaster response who offer volunteer assistance to relief workers, victims, and victim’s families after manmade or natural disasters.Fact Sheet 3.Ethnic and Racial Minorities & Socioeconomic StatusCommunities are often segregated by SES, race and ethnicity and they share characteristics of developing nations: low economic development, poor health conditions and low levels of educational attainment.Fact Sheet 4.Answers to Your Questions For a Better Understanding of Sexual Orientation and HomosexualityThis pamphlet is designed to provide accurate information for those who want to better understand sexual orientation and the impact of prejudice and discrimination on those who identify as lesbian, gay or bisexual.
+The brochure is also available in Russian and Spanish.Fact Sheet 5.Work, Stress and Health & Socioeconomic StatusStress can affect psychological well-being.
+Work stress research has examined the psychological demands of a work load, workers’ perceived sense of control over their performance, safety stressors, work organization, and work atmosphere.Fact Sheet 6.Ergonomics: The Science For Better Living and WorkingHow psychology improves the design of things that people use and the ways in which they work.Fact Sheet 7.Answers to your Questions About Transgender People, Gender Identity, and Gender ExpressionTransgender is an umbrella term used to describe people whose gender identity (sense of themselves as male or female) or gender expression differs from socially constructed norms associated with their birth sex.
+This includes androgynous, bigendered and gender queer people, who tend to see traditional concepts of gender as restrictive.Fact Sheet (January 2011)8.Answers to Your Questions About Panic DisorderPanic disorder is a highly treatable condition that, once treated, does not lead to any permanent complications.
+The quality of economic, personal and health aspects of life can be severely impacted without treatment.Fact Sheet 9.Congress Should Pass the Brown and Schakowsky Bill To Include Psychologists in Medicare's "Physician" Definition2014 State Leadership fact sheet: Unnecessary physician supervision requirements in the Medicare program are hampering psychologists from providing to Medicare patients their full range of services within state licensure.Fact Sheet 10.End-of-Life Care Fact SheetA fact sheet on palliative care, which comforts and supports individuals and families nearing death, including older adults' mental health needs near death, what older adults fear most about dying, obstacles to a good death.Fact Sheet Previous 1 2 Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: ADVERTISEMENT Results 1–10 of 15 for "Fact Sheet"X related to "How might psychologists commemorate..."